Jeff Kropf

 Jeff Kropf (born February 7, 1959) is a former Oregon State Representative and fifth generation Oregon farmer from Halsey, Oregon.
 Kropf served as Chairman of the House Agriculture Committee for two legislative sessions and served two sessions on the Transportation and General Government Ways and Means subcommittees and full Ways and Means for two years.
 Kropf currently lives on the family farm in Halsey after owning a farm for 17 years north of Sublimity, and has owned several small businesses.
-He currently hosts a daily morning political radio talk show on KSLM in Salem while also farming in Halsey and is the Executive Director of the Oregon Capitol Watch Foundation.
+He currently hosts a daily morning political radio talk show on KSLM in Salem while also farming in Halsey and is the executive director of the Oregon Capitol Watch Foundation.
 He is the former state director of the Oregon chapter of Americans for Prosperity.

+Jeff co-founded Oregon Connections Academy (now Oregon Charter Academy) in 2005, an online K-12 public charter school that now serves approximately 5000 students.
+He served as board President until retiring in 2020.

 Early life

 Kropf was born on February 7, 1959, in Albany, Oregon.
 In 1995 he married Peggy Sue McCauley and became step father to Peggy Sue's son Cris.
 They divorced in 2019.